 - Assess the impacts of urban runoff on lake ecosystem health by comparing ecosystem health in impacted and non-impacted areas.
 Lake ecosystem health biomonitoring protocols could be developed.

-Following the workshop, the Wānaka Water Project granted $15,000 each to a University of Otago Masters student – Victoria Grant, and Melanie Vermeulen working at Wildland Consultants.
+Following the workshop, the Wānaka Water Project granted $15,000 each to a University of Otago Masters student – Victoria Grant, and Melanie Vermeulen from Wildland Consultants.
 A second UoO Masters project studying Lake Wānaka macro-invertebrates proceeded alongside the two funded projects.
 WAI Wānaka, Friends of Bullock Creek and community volunteers have assisted the projects with water sampling and provided other support, including accommodation in Wānaka.